2016 South Sydney Rabbitohs season: Auckland Nines

 South Sydney started the year with the 2016 NRL Auckland Nines.
 They were captained by 2014 Premiership winning captain John Sutton.
 This years nines tournament saw Damien Cook, Michael Oldfield, Hymel Hunt and Cody Walker make their rabbitohs debuts along with a number of under South Sydney NYC players playing.
-South Sydey started with a win over the Sydney Roosters, Souths won the match 14–13 to extend their Nines winning streak to 7 strait matches.
+South Sydney started with a win over the Sydney Roosters, Souths won the match 14–13 to extend their Nines winning streak to 7 strait matches.
 Alex Johnston, Kirisome Auvaa and Michael Oldfield scored tries with new recruit Damien Cook kicking the winning goal.
 South Sydney then faced the Melbourne Storm where they lost 18–12.
 John Olive, Hymel Hunt and Damien Cook scored tries in the match.
 On day 2 of the nines, Souths needed to either beat or draw with eventual champions the Parramatta Eels.
 Souths lost the game 24–11 with Bryson Goodwin and Cameron McInnes scoring tries along with a goal from Damien Cook.